wx-chevalier/Awesome-Lists-and-CheatSheets/Frontend/Web/Web-OpenSource-List.md

 - [YesPlayMusic #Project#](https://github.com/qier222/YesPlayMusic): 高颜值的第三方网易云播放器，支持 Windows / macOS / Linux :electron:

+## WebSite Clone

+- [Hulu Website Clone #Project#](https://github.com/bradtraversy/hulu-webpage-clone): This is an HTML & CSS project with a bit of JavaScript.
+It is a clone of the Hulu homepage and part of a YouTube tutorial

 ## Examples

 - [2021-50 Projects in 50 Days - HTML/CSS and JavaScript #Project#](https://github.com/bradtraversy/50projects50days): 50+ mini web projects using HTML, CSS & JS